UniDive/2024-UniDive-Chisinau-training-school/README.md

       * Click _Process Input_
       * Click _Save output file_ and save the file on your computer
     * Go to the [FLAT](https://flat.lisn.upsaclay.fr/) annotation platform
-    * Select _PILOT UNIDIVE 2024_ configuration
+    * Select the _PILOT UNIDIVE 2024_ configuration
-    * Enter the login and the password; they have been sent to you in a separate email
+    * Enter the login and the password; they will been sent to you in a separate email
     * [Upload the file](https://docs.google.com/document/d/1nLoyptr686FIJozdHJH9iJqwB5PgaZSTOlTKkuGeqcI/edit#heading=h.lih6ef6xum5x) to FLAT

 ### How to adapt existing data to annotate?